Not to sound like a broken record or anything buuuut I have another easy dinner for you. Meet this One-Pan creamy orecchiette pasta!

-Then just transfer them to a bowl and set off to the side for a moment.
+Then transfer the crispy sausages to a bowl and set off to the side.

-While the sausages were in the pan, I quickly (and very thinly) sliced up a good size shallot and minced up a 3 medium-ish cloves of garlic.
+Next, while the sausages were in the pan, I quickly (and very thinly) sliced up a large-ish shallot and minced up a 3 medium cloves of garlic.

 Next, add in 2 heaping cups of orecchiette pasta and pour in 4 cups (1 quart) low sodium chicken broth.

-Lastly, add the sausage back in, season with salt and pepper, stir and serve!
+Lastly, add the sausage back in to the skillet.
+Season with salt and pepper, stir and serve!